pietroppeter/nim-ib-lightning-tcp/notes.md

 - deliver and gather feedback [ ]

 nice to haves:
+- experiment with new nimislides formatting? (new font, slide specific background colors?)
 - update nimibland website?
 - advance on nim nbblock refactoring?